FortyIX/CLIG/README.md

 ## Safety Notice

 - If you are interested in use this tool, pleas download ONLY from here, as the version you download from elsewhere may have been modified with virus or other unsafe addons

-- I am NOT responible for the lost of any Student account if the copy other than the one here on github is used
+- I am NOT responible for the lost of any Student account.

 - It is a crime to modifiy the program for storing other user's account